UBC-MDS/gapminder_challenge-R/README.md

-# Gapminder Challenge App
+# Gapminder Challenge R App

-Link to the app: https://gapminder-challenge.herokuapp.com/
+Link to the app: TODO

 ![](images/gapminder_animation.gif)

 ## Welcome!

-Thank you for visiting the Gapminder Challenge app project repository.
+Thank you for visiting the Gapminder Challenge R app project repository.

 This document is aimed to give you some information about our project.
 You can either jump straight to one of the sections below or scroll down to find out more.